Charles Alexander Nelson

-Nelson gave special study to library economy, and after 1881 had charge of a continuation catalog of the Astor Library.
+Nelson gave special study to library economics, and after 1881 had charge of a continuation catalog of the Astor Library.
 This work lasted until 1888, and the result was published in four volumes (1886-1888).
 On the completion of the catalog, he left the Astor Library and became the first librarian of the Howard Memorial Library of New Orleans.
 From 1891 to 1893 he worked on a catalog for the Newberry Library in Chicago, and until 1909 he was deputy librarian of Columbia University.
 From 1913 to 1926, he was on the staff of the Merchants' Association of New York, where he worked on an index-digest of its activities.

+Personal life

 He was one of the founders, and in 1888 secretary, of the New York Library Club.
 He married Emma Norris, and they had two children.

+In 1927 he was awarded American Library Association Honorary Membership.